Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 74. What is the Rank of a matrix?
 #### 75. How does Balanced Iterative Reducing and Clustering using Hierarchies(BIRCH) algorithm work?
 #### 76. What is a Mixture Model?
-#### 77. How does Machine Learning modeling fare against old-school mathematical modeling like modeling a real-world system via use of differential equations?
+#### 77. How does Machine Learning modeling fare against old-school mathematical modeling such as modeling a real-world system via use of differential equations?
 #### 78. How to pick a suitable kernel for SVM?
 #### 79. What is Query-Based Learning?
 #### 80. What is Algorithmic Probability?